 Thanks!
 Mama Lisa

 This article was posted on Thursday, May 24th, 2018 at 8:42 pm and is filed under Canada, Children's Songs, Countries & Cultures, English, France, French, French Kids Songs, Languages, Mama Lisa, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.